playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 }
 ```

+Also, Akka version used by Play was updated to the 2.5.x.
+Read Akka [migration guide from 2.4.x to 2.5.x](http://doc.akka.io/docs/akka/2.5/project/migration-guide-2.4.x-2.5.x.html) to see how to adapt your own code if necessary.

 ### Request attributes

 All request objects now contain *attributes*.
 Request attributes are a replacement for request *tags*.
 Tags have now been deprecated and you should upgrade to attributes.
 Attributes are more powerful than tags; you can use attributes to store objects in requests, whereas tags only supported storing Strings.